fabiospampinato/vscode-terminals/README.md

 You can also define terminals in your Visual Studio Code settings file under the key `terminals.terminals`.
 This way you can have global terminals, which are always available, while still having the ability to add some project-specific terminals in your configuration file.

+## Variable Substitution

+This extension supports some special strings that you can put in your commands, they will be substituted with the appropriate value when you execute the terminal.
+This is especially useful for defining global terminals.
+Here they are:

+- `[workspaceFolder]`: the path of the workspace folder that contains the active file
+- `[workspaceFolderBasename]`: the name of the workspace folder that contains the active file without any slashes (/)
+- `[file]`: the current opened file
+- `[relativeFile]`: the current opened file relative to the workspace folder containing the file
+- `[fileBasename]`: the current opened file's basename
+- `[fileBasenameNoExtension]`: the current opened file's basename without the extension
+- `[fileDirname]`: the current opened file's dirname
+- `[fileExtname]`: the current opened file's extension
+- `[cwd]`: the current working directory on startup
+- `[lineNumber]`: the current selected line number in the active file

 ## Demo

 #### Edit Configuration + Run: